API Reference

 Stopping criteria

-abstol and maxiters are convenience knobs that build the default stopping rule.
-For composite or domain-specific criteria, pass stopping = AnyOf(RelResidualTol(...), StepNormTol(...), MaxTime(...), …); the abstol/maxiters fields are still stored (for introspection and SciMLBase kwarg overrides) but step! ignores them in favour of the supplied stopping.
+abstol, reltol, maxiters, and maxtime are convenience knobs that build the default stopping rule (mirroring the SciML common-solver options of the same name).
+For composite or domain-specific criteria, pass stopping = AnyOf(StepNormTol(...), DirectionNormTol(...), …); the knob fields are still stored (for introspection and SciMLBase kwarg overrides) but step! ignores them in favour of the supplied stopping.
+When a stopping rule is supplied explicitly, solve-time tolerance keywords (abstol/reltol/maxiters/maxtime) cannot be re-applied and are reported via a verbose warning.

 source